awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 1. Choose **Attach Policy**\.

-1. Save the following AWS CloudFormation template file to your local computer: [https://docs\.aws\.amazon\.com/cloud9/Cloud9LambdaAccessGroup\.yaml](https://docs.aws.amazon.com/cloud9/Cloud9LambdaAccessGroup.yaml)
+1. Download the following ZIP file to your local computer: [Cloud9LambdaAccessGroup\.zip](samples/Cloud9LambdaAccessGroup.zip)\.
+Then extract the AWS CloudFormation template file named `Cloud9LambdaAccessGroup.yaml` from the downloaded ZIP file\.

 1. Open the AWS CloudFormation console\.
 To do this, in the console's navigation bar, choose **Services**\.
 Then choose **CloudFormation**\.

 1. Choose **Create Stack**\.

 1. On the **Select Template** page, for **Choose a template**, choose **Upload a template to Amazon S3**\.
-Choose **Browse**, and then choose the AWS CloudFormation template file that you just saved to your local computer\.
+Choose **Browse**, and then choose the AWS CloudFormation template file that you just extracted\.

 1. Choose **Next**\.